scrapy/scrapy/docs/topics/spider-middleware.rst

         Consider defining this method as an :term:`asynchronous generator`, which will be a requirement in a future version of Scrapy.
-However, if you wish your spider middleware to work with Scrapy versions earlier than Scrapy VERSION, :ref:`make your spider middleware universal
+However, if you plan on sharing your spider middleware with other people, consider either :ref:`enforcing Scrapy VERSION <enforce-component-requirements>`
-        <universal-spider-middleware>` instead.
+        as a minimum requirement of your spider middleware, or :ref:`making your spider middleware universal <universal-spider-middleware>` so that it works with Scrapy versions earlier than Scrapy VERSION.

         :param response: the response which generated this output from the spider